seregamorph/hamcrest-more-matchers/readme.md

     }
 }
 ```
-The method reference resolution works fine in Java 8 and Java 11.
+The method reference resolution works fine in Java 8, 11 and 17.

 # Collection order (sort) matchers
 There are two matchers that validate that the given iterable: `strictOrdered()` (does not allow equal elements in sequence) and `softOrdered()` (allows equal elements in sequence).